ServiceNow Scripted Extension Points

 CustomConfig changes

-Due to changes made by ServiceNow, HappyCustomConfig script include needs to be changed to Scripted Extension Point starting from the application version 2.0.0 in Ticket-based, version 1.2.0 in Portal Experience.
+Due to changes made by ServiceNow, HappyCustomConfig script include needs to be linked to Scripted Extension Point starting from the application version 2.0.0 in Ticket-based and Proactive, version 1.2.0 in Portal Experience.
 If you are using a HappyCustomConfig you just need to link to the new Scripted Extension as an Extension instance, this can be done in sys_extension_instance table by creating a new instance and linking it to the x_pgo_happysignals.HappyCustomConfig that came with the update.

-Example below is from Ticket-based application, in Portal Experience the linking needs to be done to x_pgo_happyportal.HappyPortalCustomConfig.
+Examples below is from Ticket-based application, in Proactive the linking needs to be done to x_pgo_happyportal.HappyProactiveCustomConfig, and in Portal Experience the linking needs to be done to x_pgo_happyportal.HappyPortalCustomConfig.

 Steps for doing this.